Karim El-Khebir

-Karim El-Khebir (alternatively spelled Karim El-Khebyr; born 4 May 1974 in Niger) is a Nigerien retired footballer who now works as head coach of NDC Angers reserves in his home country.
+Karim El-Khebir (alternatively spelled Karim El-Khebyr; born 4 May 1974 in Niger) is a Nigerien retired footballer who now works as head coach of NDC Angers first team in his home country.

 Career

-El-Khebir started his senior career with Valenciennes in the 1990s.
-In 1999, he signed for ASOA Valence in the French Ligue 2, where he made over twenty-six appearances and scored over zero goals.
+El-Khebir started his career with Stade Brestois 29 before moving to Valenciennes.
+In 1999, he signed for ASOA Valence in the French Ligue 2, where he made 26 appearances.
 After that, he played for Irish club St Patrick's Athletic and French club Sainte-Geneviève Sports before retiring.